 Here are the major differences;

 - A day trader is required to be a full-time trader as he/she has to sit for the whole day finding and monitoring trades and markets.
-A swing trader not necessarily makes trading as a full-time career, he/she can work as a part-time swing trader in addition to the full-time day job.
+A swing trader does not necessarily make trading as a full-time career, he/she can work as a part-time swing trader in addition to the full-time day job.

-- Margin requirements in case of swing trading are higher in comparison to intraday trading as the trader needs to hold the position for more than a day.
+- Margin requirements in case of swing trading are higher in comparison to intraday as the trader needs to hold the position for more than a day.

 Traders rarely place all of their money on one trade.
 Instead, they put a portion of their capital into a trade and keep rest to make other trades when a new opportunity arises.

-- Average true range
+- Average true range (ATR)